 Communication Services Sector Risk.
 The Fund's investments are exposed to issuers conducting business in the Communication Services Sector.
 The Communication Services Sector includes companies that facilitate communication and offer related content and information through various mediums.
 It includes telecom and media & entertainment companies including producers of interactive gaming products and companies engaged in content and information or distribution through proprietary platforms.
-The Fund is subject to the risk that the securities of such issuers will underperform the market as a whole due to legislative or regulatory changes, adverse market conditions and/or increased competition affecting the Communication Services Sector has historically been closely tied to the performance of the overall economy, and also is affected by economic growth, consumer confidence, attitudes and spending.
+The Fund is subject to the risk that the securities of such issuers will underperform the market as a whole due to legislative or regulatory changes, adverse market conditions and/or increased competition affecting the Communication Services Sector.
+The performance of companies operating in the Communication Services Sector has historically been closely tied to the performance of the overall economy, and also is affected by economic growth, consumer confidence, attitudes and spending.
 Increased sensitivity to short product cycles and aggressive pricing, challenges in bringing products to market and changes in demographics and consumer tastes also can affect the demand for, and success of, communication services products and services in the marketplace.